MatthewRHermes/mrh/gpu/README.md

 ## Status

-The `Host` and `CUDA` backends currently give correct LASSCF energies for the asynchronous algorithm (and synchronous) for the valay_polymer_async input-deck for nfrags= 1, 2, 4, and 8.
-A numerical issue is being investigated where more calls to get_jk() and also more iterations are required to achieve convergence, resulting in overall increased total runtimes.
+The `Host` and `CUDA` backends tested on Polaris currently yield consistent LASSCF energies and number of iterations for the asynchronous algorithm for the polymer\_async input-deck for nfrags= 1, 2, 4, and 8.
+Any differences observed should be reported as a bug.

-*Last Updated : 8-31-2023*
+*Last Updated : 9-08-2023*